docs

 Step 2: Configure Settings

-Lightmap settings - Render properties
+Lightmap settings

 Step 3: Bake Lightmaps

-1. Click the Bake button (in either panel)
+1. Click the Bake Lightmap button

-2. Wait for baking to complete (progress shows in Blender)
+2. Wait for baking to complete

 3. Lightmaps are automatically exported with your scene